cjimti/mk/_posts/2018-06-16-python-data-essentials-numpy.md

 ## Microservices Data Eco-System

 I am not a data scientist, but like most software architects and full stack developers, I interact with data science at many points.
-However, where I spend the majority of my time building frameworks and pipelines, data science has been busy churning out amazing libraries.
+However, where I spend the majority of my time building frameworks and pipelines, those in data science have been busy churning out amazing libraries.

 One of the advantages of microservice architecture allows not only a higher level of the separation of responsibility but allowing each service to leverage the ecosystem most suited to it.
 While Monoliths often embed DSLs like SQL or use language bindings libraries to use C drivers in a Java application, they must be written to the strengths of the language to get the most out of them.

 It's 2018, and in my world [Go] binaries power most of my containerized API endpoints, Python functions run in [kubeless] configurations, and it's all wired together in [kubernetes] with it's robust [services] and [ingress] management.
 In this team of experts, I let Python do the math, why?
-Because libraries like [NumPy] and [Pandas] make the kind of math, I need easy, fast and maintainable.
+Because libraries like [NumPy] and [Pandas] make the kind of math I need easy, fast and maintainable.

-The [NumPy] and [Pandas] libraries have a tremendous number of options far too many to cover here, but the documentation is fantastic, so, for this reason, I'll only be going over the essentials.
-Once you get past the essentials, you'll need the documentation.
+The [NumPy] and [Pandas] libraries have a tremendous number of options, far too many to cover here, but the documentation is fantastic, so, for this reason, I'll only be going over the essentials.
+Once you get past the essentials, as always, you'll need the documentation.
 However, if you are like me you don't do the same job every day, so you only need to be an expert in the essentials of many things and the documentation and google lead you to the experts in whatever niche of functionality you are set to build.
+My favorite type of resources are by example, and I will attempt that below.

-This article will focus on [NumPy] because it is one of the core numeric libraries that most of the [scientific Python ecosystem](http://www.physics.nyu.edu/pine/pymanual/html/apdx3/apdx3_resources.html) is built on.
-Understanding and using [NumPy] is vital to effective use of [Pandas] and even [Matplotlib].
+This article will focus on [NumPy] because it is the core numeric library that most of the [scientific Python ecosystem](http://www.physics.nyu.edu/pine/pymanual/html/apdx3/apdx3_resources.html) is built on.
+Understanding and using [NumPy] is vital to effective use of [Pandas], [Matplotlib] and much more.

 [data science]:http://www.scipy-lectures.org/intro/intro.html#why-python
 [kubeless]:https://kubeless.io/